alicejiang-isds/eng298-fa25-mod7-sbom-lab2/README.md

 ### **Deliverables**
 **GitHub Submission**:

-All files should be saved in your `/deliverables` folder and committed/pushed to your forked GitHub repository:
+All files should be saved in your `deliverables` folder and committed/pushed to your forked GitHub repo:

 ```
 deliverables/